Declaration of Principles on Human Rights

 Storck communicates the rules and expectations for respecting human rights to its employees and supports this through training.

-The analysis of risks in the case of our direct suppliers and the structuring of business relationships with them are of essential importance for compliance with human rights and environmental due diligence obligations.
+The analysis of risks in the case of our suppliers and the structuring of business relationships with them are of essential importance for compliance with human rights and environmental due diligence obligations.

 In our relationships with our direct suppliers, we strive for long-term cooperation based on partnership.
 We see long-term partnerships as a cornerstone of sustainable business.
 They provide in-depth knowledge of the partner’s business activities and form a basis of trust, especially with regard to human rights and environmental risks.